IndraGunawan/symfony-docs/routing.rst

     $ php bin/console debug:router --method=GET
     $ php bin/console debug:router --method=ANY

-.. versionadded:: 7.3

-    The ``--method`` option was introduced in Symfony 7.3.

 Pass the name (or part of the name) of some route to this argument to print the route details: